nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 **Key Terms:**

 - **Data Residency technical and legal challenges**
-: Ensuring compliance with data protection regulations and laws (e.g. EU GDPR, US HIPPA, PCI DSS, local legal mandates), which require data to be stored and processed within specific geographic boundaries.
+: Ensuring compliance with data protection regulations and laws (e.g. EU GDPR, US HIPPA, PCI DSS, local legal mandates --  Appendix has detailed public references for Strict Data Residency Rules), which require data to be stored and processed within specific geographic boundaries.
 Data residency requirements are described in more detail in [tcg-geo-loc].
 - **Data Residency Host-Affinity Requirement**
 : Need for data to be tied to specific computing environments or hosts where it is stored and/or processed.
 - **Data Residency Geolocation-Affinity Requirement**